MatthewKing/Spintax/readme.md

 # Spintax

-A simple project to spin text in the 'spintax' format.
+A simple library to spin text in the 'spintax' format.

 ## Usage